mathisti/Graphics_Exam_IMT2531_mathisti/README.md

 After generating, move to the directory and enter the "build" folder.
 Run the solution file "Exam_Graphics_Programming_2018.sln".

 When inside, right-click the solution in the solution explorer and select "properties".
-Change the "Single startup project" from "ALL_BUILD" to "Exam_Graphics_Programming_2018".
+Change the "Single startup project" from "ALL_BUILD" to "Exam_Graphics_Programming_2018" and click "OK".
 Build and run the code and you are set to go.